 ARTICLE 6: OF THE SEATS OF THE CONFERENCES

 a) At the end of each conference the Full Members desirous of hosting the following conference shall put forward their candidatures.
 Proposals for holding the conference in a country of an Associate Member may also be considered.
-Where no other compelling circumstances exist, priority shall be given to a Full Member state which has not yet hosted a conference, or to the one which did so the longest time ago.
+Where no other compelling circumstances exist, priority shall be given to a Full Member State which has not yet hosted a conference, or to the one which did so the longest time ago.

 b) The host country will assist with the arrangement of authorizations and visas, so as to facilitate attendance at the Conference.